zenmcmillan/fitLit/README.md

 https://github.com/zenmcmillan/fitLit

 ## Installation Instructions:
--Click the green < code > button.
+1. Click the green < code > button.
--Copy SSH to your clipboard.
+2. Copy SSH to your clipboard.
--Open up the terminal.
+3. Open up the terminal.
--Change into the directory you wish to clone the app into with the cd command.
+4. Change into the directory you wish to clone the app into with the cd command.
--Use the git clone command followed by pasting the copied SSH key.
+5. Use the git clone command followed by pasting the copied SSH key.
--Change into the cloned directory with the cd command.
+6. Change into the cloned directory with the cd command.
--Install dependencies by typing npm install into the terminal -Start the webpack by typong npm start into the terminal -Copy the link it provides that will look like this: http://localhost:8080/ -Paste that into your web browser of choice
+7. Install dependencies by typing npm install into the terminal
+8. Start the webpack by typong npm start into the terminal
+9. Copy the link it provides that will look like this: http://localhost:8080/
--Enjoy!
+10. Paste that into your web browser of choice
+11. Enjoy!

-##Preview of App:
+## Preview of App:
 (put gif here)

 ## Context: